CE-Programming/toolchain/examples/usbdrvce/timer/readme.md

 ---

-This template is a part of the C SDK Toolchain for use on the CE.
+This demo is part of the CE C SDK Toolchain.